How I Create a Survival Budget for Tough Times

 This website may earn commissions from purchases made through links in this post.
+As an Amazon Associate, I earn from qualifying purchases.

 “Hope for the best.
 Plan for the worst.”

-Life has its ups and downs.
+Life has its ups and downs and we’ve had both.

 Big changes call for big adjustments.
 It doesn’t matter if the change was planned, like having a baby or starting a new business, or unplanned, like job loss or illness (or a global pandemic).
-Adjusting your lifestyle to a drop in income is HARD

-2. an emergency fund
+2. Building an emergency fund

-3. a survival budget; and
+3. Creating a survival budget

 Disclaimer: This is general information only.
 In this blog, I share my savings and budget planning and what works for us, linking to authority websites where relevant.
 You should always consult a qualified financial expert when making money decisions to tailor plans to suit your circumstances.